Tuttotorna/lon-mirror/COLAB.md

 This Colab run is intended to answer one question only:

-> “Given the same input, the same code, and the same environment — do we get the same structural results?”
+> “Given the same input, the same code, and the same environment — do we obtain the same structural results?”